 And ermahgad, you guys…..I LOVE IT!!!!!
 It’s called No-Bake Treats and it’s filled with the most decadent no-bake desserts ever!!!!
+With gorgeous, full sized photos that make me want to try EVERYTHING.
 Things like Hot Mess Nutella Snickers Pie and Blackberry White Chocolate Truffle Cheesecake and Funfetti S’more Mousse Bombs and THESE.
 Mudslide Parfaits.
 Which are pretty much to die for.
 They start with a Kahlua-infused chocolate pudding, topped with a Baileys-infused whipped cream, and the rest is history.
 Literally.
 Because before you know it, you’ll be licking your glass clean and wanting to start all over again.

 Congratulations on your gorgeous cookbook, Julianne!
 I’m seriously so in love.

 - Dash of salt

 - ¾ c.
 Kahlua or other coffee liqueur

 - For the topping:

 - ¾ c. heavy whipping cream